BlueSpeedsterYT/ABH-Rush-Engine/README.md

 ## ABH-Rush Engine [GITHUB VERSION]
 ![ABH-RUSH Engine](https://cdn.discordapp.com/attachments/614413650656100352/695919971095805962/ABH_Rush_Logo.png)
-The ABH-Rush Engine is a Modern Sonic framework developed within GameMaker (Made for Studio 1.4.9999, Supports Studio 2)
+The ABH-Rush Engine is a Modern Sonic framework developed within GameMaker (Remade for 2023.4 and above)
 # FRAMEWORK FEATURES:
 * Modern Sonic gameplay based upon the Sonic Rush series.
 * A large set of objects available at your own disposal (with the ability to even create more!)